voc0der/Skip-Game-Launcher/README.md

 # Battle.Net.Game.Launchers

 I made this so that my <a href="https://forum.xda-developers.com/windows-10/development/win10tile-native-custom-windows-10-t3248677">Win10Tile</a> icons on my start menu wouldn't get confused about which Battle.Net shortcut it is.
-This can also be used just to launch the game, though if your goal is to have super light weight, you could create a shortcut with the information below.
+This can also be used to launch the game.

 **Your Battle.net Launcher Install path must be the default location**: <br />
 C:\Program Files (x86)\Battle.net<br />